bendazz/nn_architectures/README.md

 - `any_line.js` – Animation for the two-input visualization.
  - `any_line.js` – Animation for the two-input visualization.
  - `multiple_regression.js` – Animation for the multiple regression visualization (bias + two inputs → one output).
+ - `multiple_regression.js` – Animation for the multiple regression visualization (bias + two inputs → one output).
+ - `logistic_regression.js` – Animation for the logistic regression visualization (bias + one input → output; flashes on activation).

 ### How to View
 Open `index.html` directly in a modern browser: